Share this post on:

 • Sevens plan for fun, while Sixes prepare to deal with problems.

-• Sevens see endless possibilities for exciting activities in an unconscious effort to keep a safe distance from anxiety and discomfort, while Sixes seeks problems to solve to feel safe.
+• Sevens sees endless possibilities for exciting activities in an unconscious effort to keep a safe distance from anxiety and discomfort, while Sixes seeks problems to solve to feel secure.

 • Sixes tend to have problems with authorities—they can be questioning and suspicious of charges and also rebellious and challenging tasks—while Sevens equalize authority and deny hierarchical power relationships, seeing themselves as being on the same level and friendly with superiors and subordinates.